WolfgangFranke/Solar-Powered_Hue-Module/README.md

 <img src="1_RollerBlind/1_RollerBlind_Photo04.jpg" width="500">

-## 2 - hacking a Philips Hue Module from Hue White E27 bulb
+## 2 - Hacking a Philips Hue Module from Hue White E27 bulb

 Integrating the remote control of an Roller Blind is not sold or provided out-of-the-box (affordable) by the major Home Automation brands.
 I decided to use some Philips Hue technology to control my Roller Blind, because that would easily integrate into my existing Home Automation network which already includes a Philips Hue Bridge.